ExtendRealityLtd/VRTK/README.md

   to move around the game world using the touchpad by sliding a finger forward and backwards to move in that direction.
 Sliding a finger left and right across the touchpad strafes in that direction.
-The rotation is done via the player in game physically rotating their body in the place space and whichever way the headset is looking will be the way the player walks forward.
-Crouching is also possible as demonstrated in this scene and in conjunction with the Headset Collision Fade script it can detect unwanted collisions (e.g. if the player stands up whilst walking as crouched) and reset their position to the last good known position.
+The rotation is done via the user in game physically rotating their body in the place space and whichever way the headset is looking will be the way the user walks forward.
+Crouching is also possible as demonstrated in this scene and in conjunction with the Headset Collision Fade script it can detect unwanted collisions (e.g. if the user stands up whilst walking as crouched) and reset their position to the last good known position.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=I7eWQPFZ_KE)